 It is crucial that every component in a fire sprinkler system performs as intended.
 This is why all major building and plumbing codes have strict requirements for products to be tested by an independent third party to ensure they meet industry-accepted standards.

-Trusted by the regulatory community for 75 years, NSF International is a fully accredited organization that provides fire safety testing and certification to industry standards to verify product safety and quality.
+Trusted by the regulatory community for 75 years, NSF is a fully accredited organization that provides fire safety testing and certification to industry standards to verify product safety and quality.

 We are authorized to test a wide variety of fire safety components including: